-I received my Bachelors of Science in Human Development and Social Policy, with a concentration in Psychology and specialization in Child Development, from Northwestern University where I stayed to pursue a Masters in Elementary Education.
-I was certified in Illinois and Colorado where I taught elementary school for six years.
+I received my Bachelor of Science in Human Development and Social Policy, with a concentration in Psychology and specialization in Child Development, from Northwestern University where I stayed to pursue a Masters in Elementary Education.
+I was certified in Illinois and Colorado where I taught Elementary School for six years.

-I recently stepped down from a six-year term as President of the Michigan Parents of Children with Visual Impairments (MPVI), a 501c3 non-profit organization.
+I was the President of the Michigan Parents of Children with Visual Impairments (MPVI), a 501c3 non-profit organization for six years.
 During my twelve years on the board, I planned three educational and recreational family retreats a year with a focus on developing skills within the Expanded Core Curriculum.

 I am currently working as an Expert Substitute teacher for the Washtenaw Intermediate School District teachers for the visually impaired team.
 In this role I create and adapt a variety of educational materials for students with visual impairments and CVI, as well as provide direct services.